robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failiures.md

 The attentive reader would have noted that no errors were handled in the previous section, even though the scenario required us to display an error message to the user.
-There's a reason this: as you might have noticed from the type for the `Monad` defines that they contain a thing of type `a`, and they pass this thing of type `a` over to the continuation fed to the `chain` method.
+There's a reason this: as you might have noticed, the type for the `Monad` defines that they contain a thing of type `a`, and they pass this thing of type `a` over to the continuation fed to the `chain` method.
 The problem with the `Either` monad is that it has an `a` and a `b`!

-We could solve this problem in two ways: both values could be projected into the `chain` method, wrapped in a tuple (a static list containing two elements), and the function would have to deal with both values.
+We could solve this problem in two ways: both values could be projected into the `chain` method, wrapped in a tuple (a static list containing two elements — similar to what `dividePairs` works with), and the function would have to deal with both values.
 This would disallow us from using the `concatenate` function we defined for the `Maybe` monad, however, since that function expects to combine two things `a`, not a tuple of `a` and `b`.

 Then there's the approach that people usually use when implementing the `Either` monad: project only the successful values.
-This bias does pose a problem in our case because there are no rules for how to work with the value we did not project in the monad, so if we want to recover from failures we'll need new operations that are not monadic.
+This bias does pose a problem in our case because there are no rules for how to work with the value we did not project in the monad, so if we want to recover from failures we'll need new operations that are not standardised for a monad.

 > My
 > [Either](https://github.com/folktale/monads.either/blob/master/src/index.ls#L177-L212)